kataras/iris/DONATIONS.md

 - [Thomas Fritz](https://github.com/thomasfr) donated 25 EUR at Jenuary 8 of 2017

+- [Thanos V.](http://mykonosbiennale.com/) donated 20 EUR at Jenuary 16 of 2017

 > * The name or/and github username link added after donator's approvement via e-mail.

 #### Report, so far